-- 1. The home school management should notify the game official of halftime, pre-game and post-game activities before the game is started. - 2.
-National anthem and school alma maters: - Each school should place emphasis on showing respect for the national anthem and school songs.
+- 1. The home school management should notify the game official of halftime, pre-game and post-game activities before the game is started. - National anthem and school alma maters: Each school should place emphasis on showing respect for the national anthem and school songs.
 Each school should stress that students remain absolutely quiet and still while these numbers are being presented. - 3.
 Arriving and leaving the place of the game.
 The home team must furnish adequate protection for the visiting band while in the stands as well as when arriving and leaving the place of the game. - B. FOOTBALL School bands or musical groups.
 According to National Federation Rule, a standard halftime length will be 20 minutes.
 By mutual consent of the 2 teams, the halftime may be shortened to as little as 10 minutes, but no less.
 It is the responsibility of the host school to contact the principal or band director of the visiting school no later than Monday the week of the game to see if the visiting school is bringing its band and if the band plans to march at half time, pre-game or post-game.
 NOTE: It is common courtesy for the visiting director to contact the host school's director, if the visiting school is bringing their band, and the visiting school's director has not been contacted by the host school's director.
 Equal time must be allowed for both bands to perform.
 Both bands must be allowed the opportunity to march at half time if they can perform and clear the field in twenty (20) minutes.
-The only exception is if the half time is being used for homecoming activities; or both bands cannot perform and clear the field in twenty (20) minutes.
-In this case, the visiting band must then be given the opportunity to perform at pre game or post game.
-The host school will need to find out the size of the visiting band and the length of the show if the band plans to march at half time, pre-game or post-game.
+The only exception is if the half time is being used for homecoming activities; or both bands cannot perform at pre game or post game.
+The host school will need to find out the size of the visiting band and the length of the show if the band plans to march at half time, pre-game or post-game or post-game and the length of the show if the band plans to march at half time, pre-game or post-game.
 The school band, large or small, should show respect for players on the field.
 The band members should also respect the performances of the other band.